ISISComputingGroup/ibex_developers_manual/Reflectometry-IOC.md

 As described in the physics [Reflectometers Science](Reflectometers-Science) we need to calculate where a beamline is set and track it with multiple components.
 The user workflows we need to support are:

-1. Delayed move (the user is doing an ad-hoc move of the beamline and they want to think about the value before committing to the move):
+1. Delayed move (the user is doing a move of the beamline and they want to think about the value before committing to the move):
     1. Set a parameter
     1. Ensure the value is correct by reading it
     1. Move to the set value either: